-Get to know the Roman Town of Zülpich, the Gate to the Eifel, and enjoy your stay characterized by culture, guest friendliness, relaxation, and recreational fun.
+Discover the Roman town of Zülpich, the gateway to the Eifel, and enjoy a stay that is characterized by culture, hospitality, recreation and leisure fun.